-I was recently listening to This American Life (a popular radio show and podcast), and the hosts started talking about vocal fry.
-As a voice professional, I immediately started paying rapt attention.
-Within a few minutes, I could tell that there is a serious societal problem surrounding this tiny vocal fault.
+A couple of years ago, I was listening to This American Life (a popular radio show and podcast), and the hosts started talking about vocal fry singing.
+As a voice professional, it immediately grabbed my attention.
+Within a few minutes, I could tell that there was a growing trend surrounding this vocal trait.

-As it turns out, the media has been complaining about the glottal fry “epidemic” for years, claiming that young women use too much of it in their speech (check out this ridiculous article).
-Is vocal fry really a speech trend?
+As it turns out, the media had been talking about the glottal fry “epidemic” for years, claiming that young women purposely use it too much (check out this interesting article).
+Is this really a speech trend?
 Is it really limited to young women?
 What is vocal fry, anyway?
-Get the truth – and throw out the lies – here.

 What Is Vocal Fry?

-Vocal fry happens when someone doesn’t use enough breath to speak.
+Vocal fry happens when someone doesn’t use enough breath to speak or sing.
 The lack of breath causes a creaky sound as the vocal cords come into close contact.
 It usually happens at the ends of phrases, as the pitch of the sentence goes down and tapers off.
-Listen to some of the reporters for a vocal fry example on the aforementioned This American Life segment.

 Vocal Fry Misconceptions

 There is an astonishing amount of misinformation in the media about vocal fry.
-Here are the misconceptions I find most alarming:
+Here are some misconceptions I find most alarming:

 Myth: Vocal fry happens because “that’s the way your voice is.”